Reader Zora sent us the following question:

 I sew my own clothing; I also quilt, make lace, crochet, etc. I have a 20 year accumulation of cloth, scraps, and supplies that is exquisitely organized (labeled boxes, labeled plastic drawers).
 If I had a dedicated sewing room, it would all fit nicely there.
 But I don’t.
 It’s all neatly stacked in the spare room, which I must clear out so I can rent it.
 Advice for fabriholics?

 Zora, I understand the stash and hopefully can provide you with some help on this matter.
-I, too, sew (as is evident in the workspace post) and have a fabric stash.
-Fabric, yarn, fiber, thread and canvas hoarding, along with pattern and supply accumulation is a common problem among fiber artists.
+I, too, sew and have a fabric stash.
+Fabric, yarn, fiber, thread, and canvas hoarding, along with pattern and supply accumulation is a common problem among fiber artists.
 (The most unbelievable stash I’ve ever seen photographed is showcased here.
 It’s a yarn stash, but the hoarding concept is the same.)
 The advice that I’m giving can be applied to anyone wanting to get his or her stash in order.